zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

 sudo apt update && sudo apt install -y migraphx
 ```

-The header files and libs are installed under /opt/rocm-\<version\>, where \<version\> is the ROCm version.
+The header files and libraries are installed under `/opt/rocm-\<version\>`, where \<version\> is the ROCm version.

 #### Option 2: Building from Source

 There are two ways to build the MIGraphX sources.

-- [Use the ROCm build tool](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX#use-the-rocm-build-tool-rbuild) - This approach uses [rbuild](https://github.com/RadeonOpenCompute/rbuild) to install the prerequisites and build the libs with just one command.
+- [Use the ROCm build tool](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX#use-the-rocm-build-tool-rbuild) - This approach uses [rbuild](https://github.com/RadeonOpenCompute/rbuild) to install the prerequisites and build the libraries with just one command.

  or

 - [Use CMake](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX#use-cmake-to-build-migraphx) - This approach uses a script to install the prerequisites, then uses CMake to build the source.

-For detailed steps on building from source and installing dependencies, refer to the following README file:
+For detailed steps on building from source and installing dependencies, refer to the following `README` file:

 [https://github.com/ROCmSoftwarePlatform/AMDMIGraphX#building-from-source](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX#building-from-source)